 Don’t get me wrong.
 Air gaping may, in fact, have its place in some special cases.
 Air gaping is an established and recognized security practice often used in the more sensitive sectors, such as military, intelligence, and critical infrastructure.
 The potential consequences of these systems being compromised are sufficiently bad to justify this extreme measure.

-The question is not whether or not air gaping should be practiced at all if it is a method that should be applied more broadly within the IT world.
+The question is not whether or not air gaping should be practiced at all, but if it is a method that should be applied more broadly within the IT world.

 To answer this question, we’ll have to take a closer look at the real cons of an air gaped system.